CleverRaven/Cataclysm-DDA/doc/MUTATIONS.md

 Specific mutations are extremely versatile.
 A mutation only needs to have a few mandatory fields filled out, but a very high number of optional fields exist, in addition to supporting EOCs.

+Note that **all new traits that can be obtained through mutation must be purifiable** - otherwise, unit tests will fail.
+To make a mutation purifiable, just add it to the `cancels` field for an existing appropriate dummy mutation, or define its `types` if you want it to be mutually exclusive with certain other mutations.

 ### Example

 ```C++